-• Evidence of a public notice and public hearing or meeting.
-Examples of appropriate documentation include - but are not limited to - a newspaper announcement, an agenda referencing the hearing or meeting, or school or library board meeting minutes.

-- Existence of an Internet safety policy.
+- Evidence of a public notice and public hearing or meeting.
+Examples of appropriate documentation include but are not limited to a newspaper announcement, an agenda referencing the hearing or meeting, or school or library board meeting minutes. - Existence of an Internet safety policy.
 Your Internet safety policy shall be made available to the FCC, upon request from the FCC, by the Administrative Authority for purposes of the review of the Internet safety policy by the FCC.
-Note that your policy must address the five issues listed above and for schools include monitoring the online activities of minors and educating minors about appropriate online behavior (see above). - Evidence that a technology protection measure (filter) was in place and working.

-Examples of appropriate documentation include but are not limited to an invoice from a service provider showing charges for Internet filtering services, a work order showing when the filter was installed and tested, or a regular system report or log showing websites or actions that were blocked.
+Note that your policy must address the five issues listed above and for schools must specify that the school educates its students about appropriate online behavior as described above.
+Although schools are not required to specify their online behavior curriculum or trainings in their Internet safety policies, they should keep records of the implementation of their chosen method(s) for educating minors about appropriate online behavior.
+For example, a school could maintain an annual list of the curriculum, trainings, or other programs provided to its students.
+Schools should also retain documents demonstrating the frequency with which they provide their students with such programs or access to such curriculum. - Evidence that a technology protection measure (filter) was in place and working.
+Examples of appropriate documentation include - but are not limited to - an invoice from a service provider showing charges for Internet filtering services, a work order showing when the filter was installed and tested, or a regular system report or log showing websites or actions that were blocked.